 The Wake formed in Glasgow (Scotland) in April 1981, after singer/guitarist Caesar teamed up with drummer Steven Allen and a bassist, Joe Donnelly.
-Previously Caesar had played guitar in Altered Images, writing first single Dead Pop Stars and appearing on the first two John Peel sessions, but elected to leave the group shortly before they crashed into the mainstream pop charts with Happy Birthday.
+Previously Caesar had played guitar in Altered Images, writing first single Dead Pop Stars and appearing on the first two John Peel sessions, but left the group shortly before they crashed into the mainstream pop charts with Happy Birthday.

-Along with a string of UK support dates with New Order during the early months of 1983, Harmony finally got The Wake noticed outside their Glasgow hometown.
-In May the band returned to Manchester to record a new single, cut at Revolution studio and featuring extended versions of Something Outside and dub-informed workout Host.
+Together with a string of support dates with New Order around the UK during the early months of 1983, Harmony finally got The Wake noticed outside their Glasgow hometown.
+In May the band returned to Manchester to record a new single, cut at Revolution studio and offering extended versions of Something Outside and dub-informed workout Host.
 "We were alot more confident about what we were doing by that point," says Caesar.
 "More confident to the point that we thought it was quite the thing to play away for nearly eight minutes per song.
 This was a genuine belief in the notion of expanding the time limits of whatever sort of music we were making, rather than any obtuse desire to test the listener's patience."

-Following a Haçienda showcase on January 20th, and the recording of a four track David Jensen BBC radio session in February, short-stay bassist MacPherson departed in April, and The Wake continued as a trio.
-Despite the fact that much of their second album had already been written, both recording and release would be delayed, and the band were obliged to complete another string of Scottish dates with New Order in February 1985 with taped bass.
+Following a Haçienda showcase on January 20th, and a BBC session for David Jensen in February, short-stay bassist MacPherson departed in April, and The Wake forged on as a trio.
+Despite the fact that much of their second album had already been written, both recording and release were delayed, with the band obliged to complete another string of Scottish dates with New Order in February 1985 with taped bass.
 Once again produced by Keith 'Oz' McCormick at Revolution, Here Comes Everybody finally arrived in November as Fact 130, offering atmospheric synth pop performed with taste and restraint, with highlights including O Pamela, Melancholy Man and All I Asked You To Do.
-Nevertheless a lack of obvious novelty continued to draw critical fire, with an additional charge of pretension now added for referencing Russian artist El Lissitzky in the cover design.
+Nevertheless a lack of obvious novelty continued to draw critical fire, with an additional charge of pretension now added for referencing Russian artist El Lissitzky on the cover.
 While acknowledging an "undeniable prettiness" and "soppy bedsit heart", NME fell back on lazy comparisons with New Order.
 Rival rock weekly Sounds somehow managed to find the album simultaneously "irksome but likeable".

-Having demo-ed several new songs, the group linked up with Bristol-based label Sarah Records for future releases.
+After recording demos of several new songs, the group linked up with esteemed Bristol-based indie Sarah Records for future releases.
 Rahim drifted away, after which two members of fellow Glasgow band The Orchids - bassist James Moody and guitarist Matthew Drummond - stepped in as guest musicians.
 The Wake opened their account for Sarah in October 1989 with Crush the Flowers (Sarah 21), an uptempo pop single on which vocals were shared by Caesar and Carolyn.
-During the Sarah years the band would tour with The Orchids in Europe, and with also in France with The Field Mice.
-January 1991 brought a new studio album, Make It Loud (Sarah 602), followed by another single, Major John (Sarah 48), the latter destined to be Steven Allen's last recordings with the group.
+During the Sarah years the band would tour with The Orchids in Europe, and also in France with The Field Mice.
+January 1991 brought a third studio album, Make It Loud (Sarah 602), followed by another single, Major John (Sarah 48), the latter proving to be Steven Allen's last recordings with the group.

 In 2009 Caesar and Carolyn reformed The Wake to perform at A Factory Night (Again) at the Plan K venue in Brussels.
 Afterwards the revived group went on to play in London, Paris and New York, with Ronnie Borland and Chris Quinn of The Orchids guesting on bass and drums.
-Assisted by Ian Catt (St Etienne) and Duncan Cameron (Teenage Fanclub), the band then recorded a new album, A Light Far Out, released in May 2012.
-A vinyl version followed on the revived Factory Benelux imprint in 2013, along with an FBN edition of Harmony on CD.
+Assisted by Ian Catt (St Etienne) and Duncan Cameron, the band then recorded a new album, A Light Far Out, released in May 2012.
+A vinyl version followed on Factory Benelux in 2013, along with an FBN edition of Harmony on CD and double vinyl.